Career Academy Canada logo

 Respectful & Fair Treatment of Students

-The Oxford International Education Group’s Career Colleges across Canada are committed to ensuring that its learning environment promotes the respectful and fair treatment of all students.
+Oxford International Career Colleges is committed to ensuring that its learning environment promotes the respectful and fair treatment of all students.

 Purpose of Policy

-At OIEG Career Colleges across Canada, the purpose of this policy and practice are to maintain an environment that is free of abuse and harassment and provides access to dispute resolution for students, faculty, and staff.
+At OICC Oxford International Career Colleges, the purpose of this policy and practice are to maintain an environment that is free of abuse and harassment and provides access to dispute resolution for students, faculty, and staff.
 OIEG Career Colleges across Canada are dedicated in promoting a working and learning environment that encourages teamwork and supporting employees and in this commitment.
 OIEG Career Colleges – Canada operates in accordance with the following acts:

 • The Nova Scotia Human Rights Act.
 This Act prohibits discrimination in certain activities including the provision of or access to services and facilities, accommodation, publications, and employment.